arestivo/slides/markdown/php.md

 # Do While

-Similar to while loops, except the truth expression is checked at the end of each iteration instead of in the beginning.
+Similar to while loops, but the expression is checked at the end of each iteration instead of at the beginning.

 ```php
 do {